9 Innovative Programming Options for Physical Therapy Pools (2 of 2)

 Consider any of these suggested programming options to broaden your therapy pool's clientele.
 With some clever planning and sensitivity to your local market, you can use your therapy pool to grow your physical therapy facility's revenue from a steady stream of athletic, wellness-minded clients.

-In addition to one-on-one aquatic physical therapy, your Endless Pool can provide a range of services for a diverse audience base.
+In addition to one-on-one aquatic physical therapy, your Endless Pools therapy pool can provide a range of services for a diverse audience base.
 To start your pool revenue flowing, consider some of these programming options among your physical therapy marketing strategies.

 Of course, a physical therapy clinic doesn't need to use all of these marketing strategies to succeed and prosper.
 These suggestions show the wide range of physical therapy marketing strategies that an individual clinic can consider.
 The best, most profitable niches for your clinic to fill will depend on your existing practice, your market, and its existing local resources.